 Review Panel for Library Scholars Grants, Purdue University: member 2006–2007, chair 2008.

-External reviewer of candidates for promotion and tenure:
+External reviewer of candidates for promotion and/or tenure:

 Montana State University Libraries, Bozeman, Mont., 2006.

 Identifying Biblical Persons in Northwest Semitic Inscriptions of 1200–539 B.C.E.
 SBL Academia Biblica 12.
 Atlanta: Society of Biblical Literature, Boston: Brill, 2004.

 (See "Corrections and Updates" below under Sole-Author Articles.)